 The first thing you can do in preventing child abuse is to educate yourself in prevention.
 There are many programs offered throughout child abuse prevention, ranging from childhood screening to life skills training to family support services.
 (2)

-Many programs that provide parenting education, such as natural childbirth groups, community-based prevention programs, and mental health services provide social support systems for abuse.
+Many programs that provide parenting education, such as natural childbirth groups, community-based prevention programs, and mental health services also provide social support systems for abuse.
 Self-help groups also provide a network of support to members in adjusting to familial change.

 Treatment programs for abused children include therapeutic day school programs, hospital programs, residential programs, and home and clinic setting treatment.
 These programs are designed to help minimize the long-term effects of abuse.